Reliever Sergio Romo joins Mariners ready to win late in his career

 And win the Mariners did.

-In 19 meetings between the two American League West rivals, the Mariners beat the A’s 15, including the last 12 games of the season series.
+In 19 meetings between the two American League West rivals last season, the Mariners beat the A's in 15, including the last 12 games of the season series.

 Romo was there for all of them as a veteran setup man in the Oakland bullpen.